johnwcowan/r7rs-work/ContextsCowan.md

 `(context-bind-procedure `*c*`)`
 `(context-join-procedure`*c*`)`

-procedure stored in the context instance, or `#f` if the procedure is not provided and cannot be defaulted.
+These procedures return the corresponding procedure stored in the context instance *c*, or `#f` if the procedure is not provided and cannot be defaulted.

 ## Context procedures